UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

 ??? seealso "Exercise 4.3: Can `grep` detect lines in multiple files?"

     Can `grep` detect lines in multiple files?

+    Use the `grep` manual to answer this question.

     ??? tip "Answer"